Controlled Substances Act

 - to refuse to distribute controlled substances that are likely to be diverted into illegitimate channels (the shipping requirement).

 “…Registrants must conduct an independent analysis of suspicious orders prior to completing a sale to determine whether the controlled substances are likely to be diverted from legitimate channels.
-Reporting an order as suspicious will not absolve the registrant. of responsibility if the registrant knew, or should have known, that the controlled substances were being diverted. …”
+Reporting an order as suspicious will not absolve the registrant. [emphasis added] of responsibility if the registrant knew, or should have known, that the controlled substances were being diverted. [emphasis added] …”

 Recent Measures by D.E.A. to Improve the Reporting and Controls, Public Comments by Registrants, Public Statements by Defendants